WebReflection/electroff/README.md

 Theoretically, this is either "_as safe as_", or "_as unsafe as_", _electron_ can be, but technically, the whole idea behind is based on client side code evaluation through a shared [vm](https://nodejs.org/api/vm.html) and always the [same context](https://nodejs.org/api/vm.html#vm_script_runincontext_contextifiedobject_options) per each client, although ensuring a "_share nothing_" `global` object per each context, so that multiple clients, with multiple instances/invokes, won't interfere with each other, given the same script on the page.

+If the `ELECTROFF_ONCE=1` environment variable is present, *electroff* will increase security in the following way:

+  * a client can use *electroff* only via `import electroff from '/electroff?module'`, and any attempt to retrieve the electroff script in a different way will fail
+  * previous point ensures that the module can be executed *only once*, so there's one single room/window in the page to define its behavior, anot nothing else can interfeer with the server side *vm*
+  * using *CSP* would also work so that only known code on the page can safely run, and there's no `eval` nor `Function` call in here, so that nothing else can be injected

-**⚠ Bear in mind** that even if the whole communication channel is somehow based on very hard to guess unique random _IDs_ per client, this project/module is **not suitable for websites**, but it can be used in any _IoT_ related project, or standalone applications, where we are sure there is no malicious code running arbitrary _JS_ on our machines, which is not always the case for online Web pages.
+Regardless of the `ELECTROFF_ONCE=1` security guard though, please **bear in mind** that even if the whole communication channel is somehow based on very hard to guess unique random _IDs_ per client, this project/module is **not suitable for websites**, but it can be used in any _IoT_ related project, kiosk, or standalone applications, where we are sure there is no malicious code running arbitrary _JS_ on our machines, which is not always the case for online Web pages.

   </div>
 </details>